 5. TRAVEL POWER ADAPTOR

-An essential part of any traveller’s packing list, this is the all-in-one universal power adaptor that I use.
+An essential part of any traveller’s packing list is an all-in-one universal power adaptor.

-Compact and lightweight, it comes with its own case, has adjustable voltage and can charge multiple USB devices at the same time.
+Compact and lightweight, this comes with its own case, has adjustable voltage and can charge multiple USB devices at the same time.

 Moleskin notebooks are proof that a thing of utility can also be a thing of beauty.
 I’m a firm advocate of journaling my travel experiences, as evidenced by my collection of notebooks in various shapes and sizes, going back three decades.